sp404community/SP-404MK2-shortcuts/README.md

 ## Development

+DISCLAIMER.
 I pulled this off as a quick free evening project, so pardon the code quality.
-Also there was quite a time I last used Python, so bare with me.
+Also there was quite a time I last used Python, bare with me.

 You are more than welcome to contribute to the project:
 - refactor
 - add support for multiple languages
 - translate and publish more language translations of the shortcuts.

+Looking forward to see your pull requests!